Falls Are The Leading Cause For Brain Injuries In The Elderly

 Dr. Julie Pelitis performs surgeries aimed to release the pressure on the brain caused by pooling blood following brain injury, and she deals with many of these older patients on a daily basis.
 She says that the high levels of medication many of these patients are on is a contributing factor to the increased risk.

 Pelitis told to the probate lawyers for hire to protect them at any cost both physically and mentally.
 He also stated, “Aspirin, Motrin, vitamin E, many fish oils, as well as plavix and coumadin, this has become a real issue.”

 According to attorneys for probate in Minnesota, other issues such as balance, weakened bones, and nerve disorders all create dangerously high risks of tripping or falling.
 Combine this with the blood thinners commonly prescribed to elderly patients, and a bleeding in the brain is highly likely to follow the brain injury.

 Pelitis said, “What happens over that time is it puts pressure on the brain and people notice they feel more off balance or have more difficulty speaking, may have a seizure or profound headache.”

 The best way to prevent dangerous falls or brain injuries in older adults is to install safety bars and non-slip mats in the house, as well as ensuring there is adequate lighting, especially at night.
+Read about the signs of a faulty stairlift and what to do if your stairlift needs an upgrade.
 It is also important to be careful of small animals that can trip you or medications that may cause dizziness.